-Well ladies, we all know “that time of the month” is no fun and while many of us only occasionally suffer mild discomfort while we’re menstruating, others contend with painful cramps month after month.
+Well ladies, we all know “that time of the month” is no fun and though many of us only occasionally suffer mild discomfort while we’re menstruating, others battle painful cramps each and every month.

-There are several things you can try to help reduce the pain (such as resting with a hot water bottle or microwavable heating bag, a hot shower or bath, adjusting your diet), but you can also try some healing herbal teas, salves, compresses and other natural remedies.
+There are several things you can try to help reduce discomfort (such as resting with a hot water bottle or microwavable heating bag, a steamy shower or bath, adjusting diet), but it’s also worthwhile trying some healing herbal teas, salves, compresses and other natural aids.

-I’ve combed through my notes and put together a page listing several different items that may help (including simple recipes), but first a couple notes about dietary adjustments that can make a difference…
+I’ve combed through my notes and put together a tip sheet listing several different beneficial home treatments (including simple DIY recipes), but first a couple suggestions about dietary adjustments that can make a difference…

-- Increase consumption of water, leafy green vegetables, fiber, fish and eggs (start a week before you expect your period).
+- Increase consumption of fluids, leafy green vegetables, fiber, fish and eggs (start a week prior to expected period).

 - Reduce consumption of caffeine, alcohol, sugar, deep fried foods, spicy foods and dairy.

-Below you’ll find several brews, food additives (a generous sprinkle whenever it works), aromatherapy and massage recipes and a few other goodies.
+Listed below are several brews, food additives (a generous sprinkle whenever it works), aromatherapy and massage recipes plus a few other goodies.

-You may have to go through the list until you find one that helps, but when you do find it…lucky you and stick with it!
+You may have to go through the list until “the one” is discovered, but once it’s found…lucky you and stick with it!

-Note: If you don’t usually have to contend with painful cramps and suddenly find it’s the norm month after month, have your doctor check things out to make sure you haven’t developed uterine fibroids.
+Note: If you don’t usually contend with painful cramps and suddenly find it’s the norm every month, visit a doctor to check things out (ensure uterine fibroids haven’t developed).

-- Ginger (1 tsp ground ginger/cup of hot water or warm milk)
+- Ginger (1 tsp ground/cup of hot water or warm milk)

 - Cramp Bark (black haw): (2 tsp dried/quart of boiling water, simmer 15 minutes).
-Start at least 3 days before period starts.
+Begin at least 3 days before period starts.

 - Pennyroyal (also helps bring on bleeding if late).
-Sip on no more than 2 cups per day.
+Sip on no more than 2 cups daily.
 Caution: Do not use if pregnancy is suspected.

-- Yarrow (also helps with heavy flows).
-You can add a bit of honey to help with the taste.
+- Yarrow (+ assists w/heavy flows).
+Optional: Add a bit of honey to tamper the taste.

-- Raspberry leaf (start at least 2 days before bleeding is expected to start)
+- Raspberry leaf (start at least 48 hours before flow is expected)

-- Simmer slowly a grated piece of ginger root (about 1/4 cup) in 1 cup of water for 15 minutes, remove from stove and allow to cool down enough so it won’t burn.
+- Simmer slowly a grated piece of ginger root (about 3 to 4 TBS) in 8 oz of water for 15 minutes, remove from stove and allow to cool down enough so it won’t burn.
 Dip cotton cloth, wring out excess and apply to abdomen.

-Foot Soak: Mix a couple tablespoons of dry mustard to a bowl of hot water before submerging feet.
+Foot Soak: Mix a couple tablespoons of dry mustard to a bowl of warm water, submerge feet.

 Aloe Vera: 1 TBS Aloe vera juice (3 times a day during the week prior of period).